xcu/conference-central/ConferenceCentral_Complete/README.md

 > Define the following endpoints method: getFeaturedSpeaker()

-There are probably several approaches to implement this.
-I preferred to add a new attribute in the Conference kind and calculate it only once, when a new session is created.
-This way, if we have 1000 users requesting the featured speaker at the same time we will not have to calculate the same thing 1000 times, only to return an attribute that has been calculated already.
-Also, session creation requires the speaker email to be the same as the authorized user, since we need the User.key to fetch the Profile or build a new one.
-According to app engine docs the User class represents an authorized user, thereby the restriction.
+To implement this feature with a task I created a task that gets run every time a Session is created.
+This task will check if the new session's speaker is the new featured one.
+If that's the case a memcache announcement will be modified to set the data accordingly.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org